- Years2 years

 Who may apply

-The Master's Programme in Physics, specialization measurement science, will not be offered to international students.
+The Master's Programme in Physics, specialization measurement science, is not offered to applicants from outside the European Union/EEA and Switzerland.